-5. MC service clients 2 and 3 notify their users of the regrouping in steps 5a and 5b respectively.
+6a/b.
+MC service clients 2 and 3 notify their users of the regrouping.

-6. MC service clients 2 and 3 may send the preconfigured regroup response to the MC service server to acknowledge the regrouping action.
+7a/b.
+MC service clients 2 and 3 may send the preconfigured regroup response to the MC service server to acknowledge the regrouping action.
 These acknowledgements are not sent in response to a multicast transmission of the preconfigured regroup request.